Centril/rfcs/text/0000-fn-shorthand.md

 While this is just one level of indent, it does not take many levels (particularly if you restrict yourself to 80 characters, but also with 100) to push the code outside of the text area of an editor.
-By removing that first initial step in some cases we can reduce the drift in many cases and thus improve readability.
+By removing that first initial step we can reduce the drift in many cases and thus improve readability.

 ### Real world use cases